SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 in a way enables some compile-time checking --- for example, you can use actors to safely access mutable state.
-However, adding concurrency to slow or buggy code isn't a guarantee that it will become fast or correct;
+However, adding concurrency to slow or buggy code isn't a guarantee that it will become fast or correct.
-it might even make it harder to debug.
+In fact, adding concurrency  might even make your code harder to debug.
-Using language-level support for concurrency in code that needs it lets Swift help you catch problems at compile time.
+However, using Swift's language-level support for concurrency in code that needs to be concurrent means Swift can help you catch problems at compile time.

 The rest of this chapter uses the term *concurrency* to refer to this common combination of asynchronous and parallel code.